bruceravel/demeter/documentation/Athena/ui/glist.rst

 Shrinking and expanding the group list
 --------------------------------------

-The last item in the plotting options tabs, labeled :quoted:`Shrink`, causes the k-weight buttons and plot options tabs to be hidden, causing the group list to expand, and allowing the display of more data groups.
-When the plot options tabs is shrunk, it is replaced by a button labeled :kbd:`Restore plot options,light`.
+The last item in the plotting options tabs, labeled :guilabel:`Shrink`, causes the k-weight buttons and plot options tabs to be hidden, causing the group list to expand, and allowing the display of more data groups.
+When the plot options tabs is shrunk, it is replaced by a button labeled :button:`Restore plot options,light`.
 Clicking this will return the k-weight buttons and the group list to their original places and the group list to its original original size.